-Reviewing and closing of part-time timetables
+6. Reviewing, extending and closing part-time timetables

 When completing a review meeting, it needs to identify what is working well and what, if anything needs to change.
 The child's voice needs to be central to any amendments that are required.